Skip to content

 Error Formatting

-Error formatting in ewrap provides flexible ways to present errors in different formats and contexts.
+Error formatting in ewrap provides flexible ways to present errors in different formats and contexts with proper timestamp formatting and enhanced serialization capabilities.
 This capability is crucial for logging, debugging, API responses, and system integration.
 Let's explore how to effectively format errors to meet various needs in your application.

 Understanding Error Formatting